Are there any income requirements when applying for a loan as a pensioner?

 Are there any other alternatives I could consider instead of a loan?

-If you’ve decided a loan isn’t the right option for you, and you feel like you’re having money worries, then it’s important to reach out for help.
+If you’re experiencing money worries, then it’s important to reach out for help.
 Discussing money – especially with those we are close with - can sometimes feel a bit uncomfortable, but this needn’t be the case.
 Money worries are something that many of us will face in our lifetime, and there’s no shame in asking for a little additional support.
 During the current cost-of-living crisis, it is really important that we speak up if things are getting too much.
 Remember that help is out there.
-For free, confidential advice and support, visit Citizens Advice Bureau, National Debt Line, Money Helper and StepChange.
+For free, confidential advice and support, visit Citizens Advice, National Debtline, Money Helper and StepChange.

 Not sure if you need help?
-Take the StepChange 60-second Money Health Check.
+Take the free StepChange 60-second Money Health Check.